 There's Generic Cuteness, the Ridiculously Cute Critter, and the Moe.
 And then there's these guys.
-Creatures who are, to put it kindly, less cute than other creatures.
+Creatures who are different from other creatures.

 OK, they look strange.
 Maybe they're deformed.
 They can even look monstrous.